sidiousvic/sidious.pizza/about.md

   </figcaption>
 </figure>

-# Tokyo boy
+# Tokyo Boy

-I live in Tokyo now.
+I moved to Tokyo a few years ago and have had a hell of a time here.
+It's a great place to break the law in sinless ways and still feel like a maverick.

 <figure>
   <picture>